Takeout & Delivery

 In Nevada, the question of whether restaurants can deliver alcohol is a bit complicated, because the state’s alcohol delivery and pickup laws vary widely by county and even by city.

-For instance, Las Vegas has permitted restaurants to offer curbside pickup and delivery of alcohol.
-In January 2021, a new bill was passed that allows Las Vegas restaurants to now deliver cocktails, beer, bottles, and more via third-party services like Uber Eats, DoorDash, and Postmates.
-This law was still in effect as of January 2024.
+For instance, Las Vegas allows restaurants to offer curbside pickup and delivery of alcohol.
+In January 2021, a new bill was passed that allows Las Vegas restaurants to also deliver cocktails, beer, bottles, and more via third-party services like Uber Eats, DoorDash, and Postmates.
+This law was still in effect as of November 2024.

 You can check Nevada’s Alcoholic Beverage Control for specific guidelines for each county.